Joe Rogan says he’s passed on opportunities to have Trump on podcast

-(THE HILL) — Media personality Joe Rogan said that he has passed on multiple opportunities to have former President Donald Trump on his popular podcast “The Joe Rogan Experience.”
+(The Hill) – Media personality Joe Rogan said that he has passed on multiple opportunities to have former President Trump on his popular podcast “The Joe Rogan Experience.”

 During an appearance on the “Lex Fridman Podcast” released on Monday, Rogan told host Lex Fridman that he wasn’t a supporter of the former president, adding that he refused to help him expand his platform.